Team-Building Sailing Adventure: 9 Teamwork Activities You Can Easily Organize Under the Sails

 Sailing Is a Perfect Team Building Activity - Here's Why

-Try as I might, I can’t imagine a more perfect methaphor for the workplace than… sailing!
-A sailing trip is about adventure.
-But it’s also about strategy.
+Try as I might, I can't imagine a more perfect methaphor for the workplace than... sailing!
+A corporate sailing experience is about adventure.
+But it's also about strategy.
 About planning.
 About communication.
 Collaboration.
 Anticipation.
 Like I said, the perfect methaphor.

 A single sailing team-building event makes your team stronger, more connected, and more in sync than a thousand trust falls ever could.
 Plenty of reasons for that, too: